 3. Draw A Line

 We tend to mix business with pleasure all the time.
 While we’re working on a specific project, we always find time to check our social media feed or involve ourselves in another activity that’s not directly related to the job we do.
-This becomes a habit which is later hard to quit.
+This becomes a habit that is later hard to quit.

 When you’re in creating mode, do everything possible to restrain yourself from doing something else – like checking your phone.